Jehan Daruvala: 2016

-The following year, Daruvala switched to reigning series champions Josef Kaufmann Racing partnering Lando Norris and Robert Shwartzman.
-He took an opening pole position at Monza, and in the second race, he took a podium.
-In Hungary, he took his first Northern European Cup win.
-Three more third places saw Daruvala rank fourth in the North European Cup.
-In the Eurocup, Daruvala took an opening podium but was unable to replicate the result again.
-He eventually finished ninth in the Eurocup standings.
+For 2016, Daruvala switched to reigning champions Josef Kaufmann Racing, partnering Lando Norris and Robert Shwartzman.
+He secured pole position at the opening round in Monza, and managed a podium in the second race.
+He claimed his maiden Formula Renault win at the Hungaroring, going on to finish fourth in the Northern European Cup standings after collecting three more podiums.

+In the Eurocup, Daruvala scored an early podium in Aragón but was unable to replicate that result consistently, ultimately finishing ninth in the standings.